 When you are placed in foster care, the Department of Family and Protective Services (DFPS) keeps a case record.
 This includes all documents and computer records that DFPS has about you and your placement in foster care.
-It also includes information about any reports that you have been abused or neglected.
+It also includes information from any reports that you have been abused or neglected.

 Once you are 18 years old, you can request a copy of your CPS records from DFPS.
 While you can do this on your own, many former foster youth report that they have difficulties getting their records, so it is better to seek the free assistance of the Texas Foster Youth Justice Project at (877)313-3688.
-If you want to do it on your own you need to fill out a Form 4885-G, Request for Case Records, which you can find at: www.dfps.state.tx.us/policies/Personcaserecord.asp, along with other information about obtaining the records.
-You should then mail it to Department of Family and Protective Services, Attn: RMG (Y-937), P.O.
+If you want to do it on your own you need to fill out a Form F-505-4884 Former Foster Youth's Request for Personal Records, which you can find at: www.dfps.state.tx.us/policies/Case_Records, along with other information about obtaining the records.

+You should then mail the form to Department of Family and Protective Services, Attn: RMG (Y- 937), P.O.
 Box 149030, Austin, Texas, 78714-9030.
 DFPS has the right to black-out certain information which is considered confidential by state law.
 It can take a long time, even years, and you need to send in updates of your address if you move.
 Once the records are ready, DFPS sends them on a CD that you can read on a computer with Adobe Acrobat.

 DFPS records are confidential-this means that they are private.
 In most cases only DFPS staff, your attorney and CASA may look at your DFPS records unless a court orders that someone else can see them.
 For example, medical information may be shared with your doctor.
 Your caseworker might provide some information to your foster parent, your biological parent, and school staff.
 What is provided should be only what is necessary for your care and education.
-If someone is considering adopting you, as part of the process after they know you well, they will be given a copy of your records.
+If someone is considering adopting you, after they have gotten to know you, they will be given a copy of your record.
 Anyone who looks at any part of your DFPS records must keep it confidential.
 You may talk to your caseworker about what personal information is being shared with other people.

-Rights to your Permanency Planning Meeting
+Right to Participate in Your Permanency Planning Meeting

 Your caseworker will develop a service plan for you and should talk to you about what should be in it.
 Your foster parent, caregiver, attorney, CASA, and relatives should be talked to as well.
-If you are 14 years old or older, you should be able to invite two other adults to help.
-This plan is revised at least every 6 months.
+You should be given notice of the meeting and can invite people you identify as family or supportive persons to attend.
 You should be given a copy of it.
 The plan should discuss where you live and how you are doing, your health and educational needs, what sort of structure you need at your home, plans for getting you out of foster care and into a permanent home and for preparing you for leaving foster care as you become an adult.

-Rights to Caseworker, Court Appointed Special Advocate, Attorney Ad Litem, and Probation Officer.
+Rights to Caseworker, Court Appointed Special Advocate, Attorney Ad Litem, and Probation Officer